asizikov/asizikov.github.io/_posts/2017-12-23-you-are-mocking-it-wrong.md

 * No need to maintain duplicated implementation (mock set ups)
 * Feature driven tests, tests that verify that the cluster does the job
 * An easy to refactor code base
+* You can improve module level access (no need to make the class public just for the testing)

 From my experience tests, based on that cluster approach, are much more reliable.
 When they break, they actually mean that the system is dysfunctional, when they pass you can be sure that you did not break the logic.